Optimal estimation for regression discontinuity design with binary outcomes: Comparison with Gaussian-motivated estimators

 \begin{theorem} Under Assumption \ref{ass:asymptotic}, we obtain $\max_{\bm{\theta} \in \Theta} \text{MSE}(\hat{\bm{w}},\bm{\theta}) = O(n^{-2/3})$ and

 \end{theorem}

 Theorem \ref{thm:asymptotic} shows that the convergence rate of $\hat{p}_0(\hat{\bm{w}})$ is $O_p(n^{-1/3})$.
-This convergence rate is the same as that of standard nonparametric estimators under the Lipschitz constraint for univariate RD designs.
-Theorem \ref{thm:asymptotic} also shows that the maximum MSE of $\hat{p}_0(\tilde{\bm{w}})$ is asymptotically the same as that of $\hat{p}_0(\hat{\bm{w}})$.
+This convergence rate is the same as that of standard nonparametric estimators under the Lipschitz constraint in univariate RD designs.
+Theorem \ref{thm:asymptotic} also shows that the maximum MSE of $\hat{p}_0(\tilde{\bm{w}})$ is asymptotically identical to that of $\hat{p}_0(\hat{\bm{w}})$.
 The Gaussian estimator $\hat{p}_0(\tilde{\bm{w}})$ minimizes the maximum MSE when $Y_i \sim N(p_i, 1/4)$ and the parameter space is unbounded.
-Hence, this result implies that the Gaussian estimator is asymptotically optimal in terms of the maximum MSE for a particular sequence of distributions of the running variable even when outcomes are binary.
+This result implies that the Gaussian estimator is asymptotically optimal in terms of the maximum MSE for a particular sequence of distributions of the running variable, even when outcomes are binary.